 Every day, and every hour of every day, Togetherall’s community is active and providing a place for its members to share how they feel, beat isolation and work through common mental health concerns.

 That’s what we’re about.
 We bring people together to support each other, through bad times and good.
 We facilitate people helping each other, because having instant access to a safe and welcoming community, day or night, can make all the difference

 Since 2008 we have been working to build our vibrant community.
 But this year, we changed our name to Togetherall.

-As well as reflecting that our community brings people together, we looked for a name to reflect that our community is place of safety for all people, without fear of judgement.
+As well as reflecting that our community brings people together, we looked for a name to reflect that our community is a place of safety for all people, without fear of judgment.

 We wanted a name that communicates a message of belonging to all, regardless of ability, age, ethnicity, gender identity or expression, national origin, race, religious belief, sex, or sexual orientation.
 Because mental health is for all.

 Our name also reflects our core aim to improve mental health outcomes and promote wellbeing across large groups and populations of online members.
 Hundreds of studies have looked at the powerful role of social support in mental health.
 By offering a community that helps people to cope, feel better and thrive, more people can have access to support they might need.